How to Create a QR Code in 2026 (Step-by-Step Guide)

 How do I create a QR code for free?

 Go to QRLynx.com, select your QR code type (e.g., Website/Link), paste your URL, and click Download.
+QR (Quick Response) codes are an open standard created by DENSO WAVE, so any generator can create them.
 You can create unlimited static QR codes for free, plus one dynamic QR code with scan analytics on the free Starter plan.

 Can I create a QR code without an app?